Including people from across the community and not just listening to the loudest voices

 5. Travel and connection

-• Weather can deter active travel, but poor pavements, a lack of safe crossings, a lack of public toilets, and the absence of companions for people to walk with also impact on people’s choices.
+• Bad weather can deter active travel, but poor pavements, a lack of safe crossings, a lack of public toilets, and the absence of companions for people to walk with also impact on people’s choices.

 • Once commutable by ferry and train to Inverclyde and Glasgow, Dunoon and Kirn now struggle to attract and retain working age people and their families.
 A reduction in ferry and bus services, poor timetable alignment, a lack of travel information and the increased costs of bus, ferry and train links present real challenges to our community.